pingcap/docs/tidb-cloud/migrate-from-aurora-bulk-import.md

 ## Learn how to configure cross-account access

 The TiDB Cloud cluster and the S3 bucket are in different AWS accounts.
 To allow the TiDB Cloud cluster to access the source data files in the S3 bucket, you need to configure the cross-account access to Amazon S3.
-For more information, see [Configure the Amazon S3 access](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md#step-2-configure-amazon-s3-access).
+For more information, see [Configure Amazon S3 access](/tidb-cloud/config-s3-and-gcs-access.md#configure-amazon-s3-access).

 Once finished, you will have created a policy and role for cross-account.
 You can then continue with the configuration on the data import task panel of TiDB Cloud.